What are the best Wacom tablets for your needs? Understanding the Intuos and Intuos Pro lines

 Bundled software changes from time to time.

-The Art, Photography, and Comic tablets all have touch.
+The Art, Photography, and Comic, and 3D tablets all have touch.
 The Draw is the only one that doesn’t.
-(This is not true of non-Wacom graphics tablets, many of which do not have touch.)
+(Most non-Wacom graphics tablets do not have touch, tilt, or rotation sensitivity.)
+Because it lacks touch, you can’t use gestures on the Draw.

 Toggle off the Touch.